- Discover CRC

 Approximate Cost Range (cents per kilowatt hour) |

-The Government of Canada through its Wind Power Production Incentive offers a financial subsidy of one cent per kilowatt hour to suppliers of electricity generated through the use of wind power.
+The Government of Canada's Wind Power Production Incentive offers a financial subsidy of one cent per kilowatt hour to suppliers of electricity generated through the use of wind power.

 Other Experts/Resources